joeldom/legal/Independent Contractor Agreement (Developers).md

 **2. Project Milestones.** We have agreed that I will work on this project in phases.
 Exhibit B to this Agreement lists the milestones that we’ve agreed will apply to each phase of my work for you.
 If the scope of work changes after we sign this Agreement, you and I agree to negotiate and sign an amended Exhibit B.

 **3a.
-Final Files.** I will deliver to you, via electronic mail (or a downloadable hyperlink), within Delivery Time days after you approve the final design(s), digital files containing the final design(s), in the following format(s):
+Final Files.** I will deliver to you, via electronic mail (or a downloadable hyperlink)[^one], within Delivery Time days after you approve the final design(s), digital files containing the final design(s), in the following format(s):
+[^one]: Possible options for this would be Dropbox, Mega, Google Drive etc...

 ``List and description of deliverables``